Adroiti/docs-for-code-review-tools/CodeNarc/SpaceAfterOpeningBrace.md

 ## Description

-Check that there is at least one space (blank) or whitespace after each opening brace ("{") for method/class/interface declarations, closure expressions and block statements.
+Checks that there is at least one space (blank) or whitespace after each opening brace (`{`) for method/class/interface declarations, closure expressions and block statements.

 | **Property**              | **Description**                                                                                                                                | **Default Value** |
 | --- | --- | --- |